DSaunders/Nancy.JsonPatch/README.md

     // In the event that an operation fails, this will contain a message describing the failure public string Message { get; set; }

-    // Can be either
+    // Can be either:
     //  TestFailed - A 'test' operation failed
     //  CouldNotParseJson - The JSON Patch document in the request body is invalid
     //  CouldNotParsePath - A 'path' could not be mapped to a property on the object being patched
-    //  CouldNotParsePath - As above, but for the 'from' path used for copy/move operations
+    //  CouldNotParseFrom - As above, but for the 'from' path used for copy/move operations
     //  OperationFailed - An operation in the document could not be completed (see the Message for details) public JsonPatchFailureReason FailureReason { get; set; }
 }